castanan/w2v/README.md

 https://www.dropbox.com/sh/82rrk8di2nouf0x/AAAIMc6J9rWpu08UBLhLbHXEa?dl=0

-Note: there is no need to uncompress the file, just download the tweets.gz file.
+Note: there is no need to uncompress the file, just download the tweets.gz file and save it on the repo /YOUR-PATH-TO-REPO/w2v.

 ## Edit